 What to consider when buying a house in Canada?

-What should you consider when buying a home in Canada?Buying a home is a major decision that demands careful thought and consideration, and this holds true even in the captivating and varied landscapes of Canada.
+Buying a home is a major decision that demands careful thought and consideration, and this holds true even in the captivating and varied landscapes of Canada.
 Whether you’re a first-time homebuyer, a newcomer to a city, or someone simply in search of a change in surroundings, there are several key factors to weigh when it comes to purchasing a home in the Great White North.

 Location